rpm-software-management/mock/README.md

 ## Communication

-Do you have patch, idea or just question.
+Do you have a patch, an idea, or just a question?
 You can write to [buildsys mailing list](https://lists.fedoraproject.org/admin/lists/buildsys%40lists.fedoraproject.org/) or try [#fedora-buildsys](http://webchat.freenode.net/?channels=fedora-builsys) on [Freenode](https://freenode.net/).
-We prefer the emails thou.
+We prefer email though.

 ## Getting and compiling mock